This country-specific Q&A provides an overview to intellectual property law in Germany.

 Briefly, what is the forum and the procedure for challenging each of these intellectual property rights and what are the grounds for a finding of invalidity of each of these intellectual property rights?

-Intellectual property rights can either be challenged before the respective office and/or (if these proceedings fail) before the regular courts.
-Grounds for invalidity include that the subject matter is not eligible for protection from the outset, that the owner does no longer exist, that trade mark have not been used in the course of trade, that rights have been registered in bad faith.
+Intellectual property rights can be challenged before the respective office which granted the right and/or (if these proceedings fail) before the regular courts.
+Grounds for invalidity include e.g. non-eligibility for protection, cessation of the owner, failure to use a trade mark in a genuine way or that rights have been registered in bad faith.

 a) Declaratory relief